wamp-proto/wamp-proto/spec/basic.md

 #### PUBLISH

-When a *Publisher* wishes to publish an event to some topic, it sends a `PUBLISH` message to a *Broker*:
+When a *Publisher* requests to publish an event to some topic, it sends a `PUBLISH` message to a *Broker*:

     [PUBLISH, Request|id, Options|dict, Topic|uri]